microsoft/code-with-engineering-playbook/team-agreements/code-with-agreenents.md

 ## Product Owner Role

 The **PO (Product Owner)** role can also be held by one person from CSE, or one person from CSE and one person from CP.
+But in most cases, it's better to have a PO on both side.

 When the role is played by a duo, both people will work closely together to maintain a unique set of priorities for the backlog.
 When it comes to preparation of the backlog, the CP PO may have a stronger focus on what needs to be done